ArtskydJ/josephdykstra.com/_content/android-podcast-apps-review.md

 This app is hands-down the simplest UI for a podcast app of the four.
 Very intuitive, and easy to use, but the simplicity has its downsides, including making it harder to do some bulk tasks, but this was rather minor.

 The app seems to lack an auto-delete, but it has a new-episodes-only auto-download.
-I decided against this app as well.
+Goodbye app.

 ## Podcast Addict